labgem/PPanGGOLiN/README.rst

 Citation
 ========
-If you use this tool for your research please cite :
+If you use this tool for your research please cite:

 Gautreau G et al. (2020) PPanGGOLiN: Depicting microbial diversity via a partitioned pangenome graph.
 PLOS Computational Biology 16(3): e1007732. https://doi.org/10.1371/journal.pcbi.1007732

+If you use this tool to study genomic islands, please cite:

 Bazin A. et al. (2020) panRGP: a pangenome-based method to predict genomic islands and explore their diversity. bioRxiv preprint. https://doi.org/10.1101/2020.03.26.007484